top of page

 Provide insight into the antagonist's perspective.
 Show their worldview, values, and beliefs, warped though they may be.

-Give them redeeming qualities or vulnerabilities
+Give them redeeming qualities and vulnerabilities

 Even the most despicable antagonists, Hannibal Lecter, can have redeeming qualities or vulnerabilities that humanize them.
 It could be a flicker of empathy, a tragic past, or a personal struggle.